Anambra State Ministry of Education: Office of the Commissioner

 The former Commissioner was Kate Omenugha, who was confirmed by the Anambra State Senate.
 The Commissioner of Education maintains the role of chief executive school officer of Anambra State.
 The commissioner acts as a supervisor over all the state's public schools.
 Additionally, the Commissioner of Education holds a seat in the Governor's cabinet, which is only possible after appointment by the Governor himself with the guidance and approval of the Anambra State Senate.
 The main roles of the commissioner include legislative suggestions and initiatives for improving the public schools, which must be approved by the state board.
 As of 2022, Ngozi Chuma-Udeh was nominated by the Governor to be the new commissioner of Anambra State Ministry of Education.

 Department of Education Programs

 ASUBEB

 Anambra State Universal Basic Education Board (ASUBEB) is subject to the Commissioner.
 Established in 1994, the board assists the primary school education system.
+It should be mentioned that ASUBEB has been operating under different chairmen.
+In 2022, the Governor of Anambra State, Professor Charles Soludo appointed Dr. Nkiru Vera Nwadinobi to be the Executive Chairman of ASUBEB.
+The appointment was inaugurated at the Governor's Lodge, Amawbia, Awka, Anambra State.

 Teachers

 On a dated 26 November 2022 report from The Punch, Anambra State Coordinator of the National Youth Service Corps, Blessed Iruma, asserted that 63% of teachers in Anambra are corps members.
-According to This Day, Anambra governors usually recruit teachers at least at the end of their four-years tenure inorder to replace gaps of retired and resigned teachers in public schools.
+According to This Day, Anambra governors usually recruit teachers at least at the end of their four-years tenure in order to replace gaps of retired and resigned teachers in public schools.
 Governor Soludo initiated a recruitment process for 5000 teachers; about 40,000 graduates applied online in 2022.